Deeph87/boot-dev/README.md

 * Open your terminal and go to the folder that you have just cloned
 * Just type :
     docker-compose up -d
-* It will launch three containers
+* It will launch two containers
 * Your project located to the "app" folder will be available at : localhost:8080
 * Default credentials which connect to the database are :